edgedelta/docs/docs/installation/add-profiler-agent.md

 > **Note**
 >
 > You can also view the data using the ppof tool.
-> 1. Run the following command to install pprof, which requires golang installed:
-<code>go install github.com/google/pprof@latest</code>
+> <br> 1.
+Run the following command to install pprof, which requires golang installed: <code>go install github.com/google/pprof@latest</code>
-> 2. Run the following command to visualize pprof results:
-<code>pprof -web /tmp/cpu.pb.gz</code>
+> <br> 2.
+Run the following command to visualize pprof results: <code>pprof -web /tmp/cpu.pb.gz</code>